KhalidElKhamlichi/gestion-stock/README.md

 5- Add wildfly11 to eclipse : https://www.youtube.com/watch?v=atr15yiyR3o

-6- Import "gestion_stock.jar" to eclipse while specifying wildfly11 as the target runtime
+6- Import "gestion_stock.jar" as an EJB JAR file to eclipse while specifying wildfly11 as the target runtime

 7- Add Hibernate5.2.12 to the project's Java Build Path